 No person is authorized to give any information or to make any representations with respect to this trust not contained in this prospectus.
 The trust is registered as a unit investment trust under the Investment Company Act of 1940.
 Such registration does not imply that the trust or any of its units have been guaranteed, sponsored, recommended or approved by the United States or any state or any agency or officer thereof.
 This prospectus does not constitute an offer to sell, or a solicitation of an offer to buy, securities in any state to any person to whom it is not lawful to make such offer in such state.

 INVESTMENT SUMMARY

 INVESTMENT OBJECTIVE.
-The trust seeks to provide total return potential by investing in the stocks of companies that meet the trust's investment criteria including, but not limited to, environmental, social and governance factors.
-Total return includes capital appreciation and dividend income.
-There is no guarantee that the investment objective of the trust will be achieved.
+The trust seeks total return potential through capital appreciation and dividend income.
+There is no guarantee that the investment objectives of the trust will be achieved.